 When it comes to St. Augustine grass, there is some debate on the ideal cutting height.

 Some experts recommend cutting at 2.5 to 3 inches, while others say 3 to 4 inches is best.

 Ultimately, it depends on your personal preference and the amount of foot traffic your lawn gets.

 If you have a lot of foot traffic, you may want to cut the grass shorter.

 You can afford to let the grass grow a little taller for yards with less foot traffic.

-If you have weeds in your lawn, use a selective pre emergent herbicide like atrazine to help prevent the germination of weed seeds.
+When you have already established weeds in your lawn, use a selective pre emergent herbicide like atrazine to help prevent the germination of weed seeds.

 Aeration is the process of punching small holes in the soil to allow air, water, and nutrients to reach the roots of your grass.